-- 1. If a permit certificate (except for a permit for single international automobile shipment issued within the quotas) is lost or damaged, the permit holder shall apply in writing to the permit issuer for a permit certificate duplicate. - 2.
-A permit issuer shall issue the permit certificate duplicate within two days after receiving the application and shall enter the respective information into the departmental permit register. - 3.
-A permit certificate duplicate shall have the same legal effect as its original. - 4.
-The fee amount for issuing a permit certificate duplicate shall be defined by the Law of Georgia on Licence and Permit Fees or by decision of a local self-government representative body under the Law of Georgia on Local Fees. - 5.
-In the case laid down by Article 26^2 of this Law, the fee for issuing a permit certificate duplicate shall be defined by a local self-government representative body. - 6.
-In the cases laid down by Article 263 of this Law, the fee for issuing a permit certificate duplicate shall be defined by the Ministry for Economy and Sustainable Development of Georgia.
+1. If a permit certificate (except for a permit for single international automobile shipment issued within the quotas) is lost or damaged, the permit holder shall apply in writing to the permit issuer for a duplicate permit certificate.

+2. A permit issuer shall issue a duplicate permit certificate within two days after receiving the application and shall enter the respective information into the departmental permit register.

+3. A duplicate permit certificate shall have the same legal effect as the original.

+4. The fee amount for issuing a duplicate permit certificate shall be defined by the Law of Georgia on Licence and Permit Fees or by decision of a local self-government representative body under the Law of Georgia on Local Fees.

+5. In the cases defined by Article $26^2$ of this Law, the fee for issuing a duplicate permit certificate shall be defined by a local self-government representative body.

+6. In the cases defined by Article $26^3$ of this Law, the fee for issuing a duplicate permit certificate shall be defined by the Ministry for Economy and Sustainable Development of Georgia.